unm-digital-futures/digital-history-review/docs/essays/la-curandera-y-su-jardin.md

 The inspiration for the sculpture comes from the book "Bless Me, Ultima".
 The book is based on a Curandera, just like in the sculpture, she is asked for spiritual help.
 Curanderas are only available through "word-of-mouth".
 This is what happens in the book.
 When the book was adapted into a film, it was filmed entirely in New Mexico.
- {% include aside.html
-  class="pullquote"
-  text="When the book was adapted into a film, it was filmed entirely in New Mexico."
-  %}

 ## Location